Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/NAT/NAT.md

 We can see this entry lives in the NAT table even if its not passing any traffic at the time.

-Also note that static NAT is bi-directional so traffic coming from R2 facing this inside global address of 10.1.0.3 and it will be translated to the inside local address of 1.1.1.1.
-Also referred to as Destination NAT vs the test we just ran is considered a Source NAT.
+Note that static NAT is bi-directional so traffic coming from R2 to the inside global address of 10.1.0.3 will be translated to the inside local address of 1.1.1.1.

 # Dynamic NAT